Chandra was an events manager. Now she tests software.

 Our Hiring Partners typically engage with students throughout the bootcamp, but at the end of the bootcamp we arrange mixers and interviews with hiring partners to give you plenty of opportunities to talk to employers.

 Our job isn’t done when the bootcamp finishes.
-For students in our Placement Program, we work with you for 6 months after your placement with additional resources, workshops, and peer mentorship to make your placement as successful as possible.
+We work with our alumni after you start a job with additional resources, workshops, and peer mentorship to make your career as successful as possible.

 Want to check out our bootcamps?